lizmat/articles/5to6-sigils.md

 -------
 All variables in Perl 6 could be considered **tied** variables when thinking about them using Perl 5 concepts.
 This makes them slowish initially.
-But runtime optimization and JITting of hot code paths (at one point to machine code), already makes them faster than Perl 5 variables in some benchmarks.
+But runtime optimizations and JITting of hot code paths (at one point to machine code), already makes faster than Perl 5 variables in some benchmarks.

 The `@`, `%` and `&` in Perl 6 do not create any specific objects, but rather indicate a type constraint that will be applied to the object a name will be